 Read more to find out my honest thoughts about these cookies.

-The first thing I asked myself when making these cookies for my blog, what are some questions someone new to the Maple Family would have.
+The first thing I asked myself when making these cookies for my blog, is what questions someone new to the Maple Family would have.

-The difference between maple sugar and brown sugar lies primarily in the taste.
-Maple sugar has caramel notes accompanied with a woodsy maple flavor that is similar to what you taste in maple syrup.
+The difference between maple sugar and brown sugar lies primarily in taste.
+Maple sugar has caramel notes accompanied by a woodsy maple flavor that is similar to what you taste in maple syrup.

 Comparatively, many people often say that you taste vanilla, cinnamon, and even notes of hazelnut.